godaddy/timings/README.md

 1. Adding arguments on the command line. see [API arguments](#api-arguments)
 1. Setting Environment variables (vars: ES_HOST, ES_PORT, KB_HOST and KB_PORT)

+- **Config/arguments and ENV vars now support Basic Authentication and SSL cert/key authentication!**
+- **NOTE:** If both are provided, SSL auth will be used!

 You can install Elasticsearch and Kibana yourself by following instructions from here: [Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/_installation.html) and [Kibana](https://www.elastic.co/guide/en/kibana/current/install.html).

 Or you can run the entire environment with `docker-compose` using [https://github.com/Verkurkie/timings-docker](https://github.com/Verkurkie/timings-docker)